-- 3.5.5 The SABC also proposed that the Authority should set the percentage based on audiences as this is the only way to ensure financial sustainability.
-New broadcaster licensees regulations should be linked to the number of audiences the licensee has and either increase or decrease in line with their audience numbers.
-This means the greater the audience share, the more parity it will get with more established broadcasters.
-There should be parity in regulation for everyone.
-Having one standard operating procedure would make easier to regulate38. - 3.5.6 In addition, the public broadcaster advised that the Authority should relax and / or reduce local content regulations and allow incubation during the dual illumination period necessary for DTT migration.
+- 3.5.6 In addition, the public broadcaster advised that the Authority should relax and / or reduce local content regulations and allow incubation during the dual illumination period necessary for DTT migration.
 Incentive channels should not have the same level of regulation during this period.
-During this period, it was submitted, the Authority should identify incentive mechanisms that will create a level playing field between broadcasters that are obliged to provide dual illumination, and those who do not have such an obligation39. - 3.5.7 The SACF proposed that the Authority take the following approach in regulating local content in a multichannel environment40; - Multichannel environment will require a much more flexible regulatory approach; - The Authority should adopt a cross-bouquet approach rather than per channel regulation; and - There is a need for creative approaches to the acquisition of content and regulations should not stipulate that programmes sourced from independent producers be commissioned in order to enable greater flexibility and innovation in co-production, acquisition of rights, and on-selling of IP.
+During this period, it was submitted, the Authority should identify incentive mechanisms that will create a level playing field between broadcasters that are obliged to provide dual illumination, and those who do not have such an obligation41. - 3.5.7 The SACF proposed that the Authority take the following approach in regulating local content in a multichannel environment42; - Multichannel environment will require a much more flexible regulatory approach; - The Authority should adopt a cross-bouquet approach rather than per channel regulation; and - There is a need for creative approaches to the acquisition of content and regulations should not stipulate that programmes sourced from independent producers be commissioned in order to enable greater flexibility and innovation in co-production, acquisition of rights, and on-selling of IP. - 3.5.8 Vodacom submitted that even during a multi channel environment, the Authority should maintain local content quotas, this in order to increase availability and programming targeted at meeting the needs of different segments of the society43. - 3.5.9 e.tv proposed that the regulatory approach devised for digital only channels during dual illumination should continue after analogue switch off.
+The commercial FTA broadcaster adds that the local content regulation of the main analogue channels should be reviewed after analogue switch off44.

-39 Ibid.
+41 Ibid.
 (Page 6-7)

-40 SACF's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 5)
+42 SACF's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 5)